pual/couchbase-mobile-portal/md-docs/ready/training/04-using-the-database.md

 [Grouping](/documentation/mobile/current/develop/guides/couchbase-lite/native-api/query/index.html) is a powerful feature of Couchbase Lite.
 It is available on a **Query** using the **groupLevel** property, which is a number, and it defaults to 0.
 It basically takes the entire range of output that the query produces (i.e. the entire range of rows) and it coalesces together adjacent rows with the same key.

-The most commonly used reduce functions are Count and Sum:
+The most commonly used aggregation functions are Count and Sum:

 - Count: A function that counts the number of documents contained in the map (used on the diagram above).
 - Sum: A function that adds all of the items contained in the map.